Complete reducibility and subgroups of exceptional algebraic groups: Maximal subgroups

-Dealing with the Lie algebras of exceptional type required Dynkin to adopt a different, more exhaustive and algorithmic approach.
-He first showed how to produce all the semisimple subalgebras of $\g=\Lie(G)$ containing a given Cartan subalgebra $\h$; so called \emph{regular} subalgebras.
-Since root spaces are $1$-dimensional, it follows that such a subalgebra will be $\h$ together with a sum of root spaces corresponding to a subset of roots $\Phi'\subset\Phi$.
-The non-degeneracy of the Killing form implies that $\Phi=-\Phi$ and Dynkin showed that one can find everything by iteratively extending the Dynkin diagram (adding a node corresponding to the negative of the highest long root) and then deleting some nodes.
+Dealing with the Lie algebras of exceptional type required Dynkin to adopt a more exhaustive approach.
+He first showed how to produce all the semisimple subalgebras of $\g=\Lie(G)$ containing a given Cartan subalgebra $\h$, so-called \emph{regular} subalgebras.
+Since root spaces are $1$-dimensional, it follows that such a subalgebra will be the sum of $\h$ and the root spaces corresponding to a subset $\Phi'$ of the root system $\Phi$ of $G$.
+Dynkin showed that one can find all regular subalgebras by iteratively extending the Dynkin diagram (adding a node corresponding to the negative of the highest long root) and then deleting some nodes.

 \begin{example} Let $\Phi$ be an irreducible root system of type $F_4$ with roots labelled as in the following diagram.

 Then the highest long root is $\alpha_0 = 2 \alpha_1 + 3\alpha_2 + 4\alpha_3 + 2\alpha_4$.
 The only simple root one can add to $-\alpha_0$ and still get a root is $\alpha_1$.
 Therefore, the extended Dynkin diagram is: